aidotse/flib/README.md

 ##### total_steps
 The total number of steps in the simulation.
 Each step is one day, but could be vewied as some other time unit.

-##### min_amount, max_amount, mean_amount, std_amount
+##### min_amount, max_amount, mean_amount, std_amount, mean_amount_sar, std_amount_sar
 The min and max amount of a transaction, and the mean and standard deviation of the truncated normal distribution used to sample the amount of a transaction.
 The distribution is truncated to zero and current blanace of the account.
+Mean and std are specifed for normal and SAR transactions.

+##### prob_income, mean_income, std_income, prob_income_sar, mean_income_sar, std_income_sar
+The probability for an account to recive income on a given step, and the mean and standard deviation of the truncated normal distribution used to sample the amount of the income.Mean and std are specifed for normal and SAR transactions.

+##### mean_outcome, std_outcome, mean_outcome_sar, std_outcome_sar
+The mean and standard deviation of the truncated normal distribution used to sample the amount of the outcome.
+Mean and std are specifed for normal and SAR transactions.
+The probability of an outcome calculated form a sigmoid function: $p_i = sigmoid( 1/N \sum_{j=i-N}^{i} balance_j )$

 # Transaction Network Explorer